skillrepos/copilot-hands-on/labs.md

 **Lab 7 - Extending Copilot with MCP Servers**

-**Purpose: In this lab, we'll see how to connect GitHub Copilot to the GitHub MCP Server.**
+**Purpose: In this lab, we'll see how to use GitHub Copilot with the GitHub MCP Server.**

 1. For authentication to GitHub, we will need a GitHub personal access token (PAT).
 When logged into GitHub, click on the link below, provide a note and click the green "Generate token" button at the bottom.